Balkan cuisine

-Easter breakfast is eaten in Serbia for Orthodox Easter.
-It is also popular in North Macedonia, Montenegro and Bosnia and Herzegovina.
-A similar meal is eaten in Slovenia but with Slovenian potica instead of cake.
+Easter breakfast is popular in Bosnia and Herzegovina, Bulgaria, Moldova, Montenegro, North Macedonia, Romania and Serbia for Orthodox Easter.
+A similar Easter breakfast is popular in Croatia, Hungary and Slovenia.

 Balkan cuisine encompasses a collection of national cuisines that combine characteristics of European cuisine with some of those from West Asia.
-It is found in the Balkans, a region in southeastern Europe without clear boundaries but which in its broadest sense includes the countries of Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, Moldova, Montenegro, North Macedonia, Romania, Serbia and Slovenia.
-The native cuisines of the region, with the exception of Slovenian cuisine, have a notable Turkish influence, as a result of Ottoman occupation.
-With the exception of Hungarian, Moldovan, and Romanian cuisine, Balkan cuisines have considerable Mediterranean influence, mostly present in Greek and Albanian cuisine.
-A restaurant selling Romani cuisine opened in Slovenia in 2014.
+In its broadest sense, Balkan cuisine encompasses the native cuisines of Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, Moldova, Montenegro, North Macedonia, Romania, Serbia and Slovenia.
+Except for Slovenian cuisine, these cuisines have a notable Turkish influence due to Ottoman occupation.
+Except for Hungarian, Moldovan, and Romanian cuisine, Balkan cuisines have considerable Mediterranean influence, mostly present in Greek and Albanian cuisine.
 Romani cuisine, the traditional food of the Romani people, includes dishes from traditional Balkan cuisine.

-Balkan cuisine can be found in Vienna, Austria as a result of post-WWII migration to that city.
+Balkan cuisine is available in Vienna, Austria, due to post-WWII migration to the city.
 Germany has restaurants serving Balkan cuisine, which were often called Yugoslavian restaurants until the outbreak of the Yugoslav Wars.
-There were Balkan Grills in West Germany from the 1960s, leading to the popularisation of ćevapčići in the country, but these establishments have become rarer since the late 1980s and those that survive are often now called "Croatian" instead.
+Balkan Grills have been present in West Germany since the 1960s, popularizing ćevapčići in the country, but these establishments have become rarer since the late 1980s, and those that survive are often now called "Croatian" instead.

 History

-The Balkans have a history of foreign rule and internal power struggles, and this has resulted in a diverse cuisine in which influences have merged as a result of cultural exchange.
+The Balkans have a history of foreign rule and internal power struggles, resulting in a diverse cuisine shaped by cultural exchange.
 The historical foundation of modern Balkan cuisine is Ottoman cuisine, which itself was heavily influenced by Arabian Levantine cuisine and the medieval Byzantine cuisine.
-The Ottoman Empire introduced the use of peppers to the region and it also brought börek, a filo pastry with origins that may lie in Ancient Roman cuisine.
+The Ottoman Empire introduced peppers to the region and also brought börek, a filo pastry whose origins may trace back to Ancient Roman cuisine.
 During the Ottoman presence, dishes such as ćevapi and pljeskavica were introduced along with Turkish coffee.
-At the same time pork became popular in northern Serbia as pigs were not taxed under Ottoman Islamic law.
+At the same time, pork became popular in northern Serbia as pigs were not taxed under Ottoman Islamic law.

-The components of Balkan cuisine are also typically drawn from the traditional cuisines of Greece, Persia, the Arab countries and Turkey, as well as the Balkan region itself, and there has been some borrowing from Mediterranean cuisine, Armenian cuisine and the cuisines of North West Africa and Central Europe.
-Commonalities can be found with German cuisine and Slavic cuisine.
-The involvement of Austria and Italy in the Balkans led to the introduction of breaded-meat dishes, as well as an emphasis on seafood.
-The influence of Persian cuisine is shown by the use of yoghurt in meat dishes.
-There are also some contributions from Jewish cuisine, such as patišpanja, the sponge cake found in Bosnia and Herzegovina.
+Balkan cuisine also draws on the traditional cuisines of Greece, Persia, the Arab countries, and Turkey, and the region itself, and has borrowed from Mediterranean cuisine, Armenian cuisine, and the cuisines of Northwest Africa and Central Europe.
+Commonalities also appear in German and Slavic cuisines.
+Austria and Italy's involvement in the Balkans introduced breaded-meat dishes and an emphasis on seafood.
+Persian cuisine influenced the use of yoghurt in meat dishes.
+Jewish cuisine also contributed, such as patišpanja, a sponge cake found in Bosnia and Herzegovina.